Whenever you undertake a major project, there’s the risk of misunderstandings, miscommunications, and other misdemeanors throwing you off course.

 Now, put the structure of your chart together using the vertical and horizontal axes to visualize all roles, responsibilities, and tasks.

-The easiest way to plot out your RACI chart is to use a simple spreadsheet since it will provide you with all the rows and columns you could ever need.
-Remember, it’s roles in rows and tasks in columns.
+One way to plot out your RACI chart is with Microsoft Excel since it will provide you with all the rows and columns you could ever need.
+Yet it can be more beneficial to set one up with a work management tool, and we’ll explain why later.

 4. Assign RACI to each role and task